Arkham Stories (I.e. the Cthulhu-hack I use)

 If the highest die of the roll shows a 3, the Investigator fails - they should be ready

 for the worst (in RPG-speak: 'the GM gets to make a move').
-Something goes wrong in some way or another and the GM can introduce a new complication AND the obstacle isn't overcome.
+Something goes wrong in some way or another, and the GM can introduce a new complication, AND the obstacle isn't overcome.
 If the highest die shows a 4 or 5, the Investigator gets what they want and they overcome the obstacle, however, they will have to pay a price to do so(in RPG-speak: 'the GM gets to make a move' also).
-If the highest die shows a 6 they succeed without repercussions.
+If the highest die shows a 6, they succeed without repercussions.
 If the dice show more than one 6, they critically succeed and get +1 Effect.
-More on Effect further down.
-The idea is that the GM never rolls any dice but simply moves when the Investigators ignore an obvious danger or when they get no 6 on an Action-roll.
-For rolling, the Investigator:
+The idea is that the GM never rolls any dice but simply moves when the narration demands, when the Investigators ignore an obvious danger or when they get no 6 on an Action-roll.
+For Action-rolls, the Investigators:

 • Takes 1d6 per rating of the Action they are using.